tercen/templateR_operator/README.md

+# Introduction

-# This is a template when creating repositories
+This is a template repository.

-Use this repository during the first step of developing a tercen operator (in R) on github.
+Use this template repository during the first step of developing a tercen operator (in R) on github.

 An overview of steps for developing an operator are: